ALTER VIEW

 Parameters

-If you include IF EXISTS in your command and the specified view does not exist, no error will be reported.
-A notice will be issued instead.
+IF EXISTSin your command and the specified view does not exist, no error will be reported.
+A notice will be issued instead. -

 Examples